 “He’s that way for all defendants, regardless of the case," Cicchini told Fox News.
 "The judge, in my opinion, is not swayed by or interested in politics.
 He’ll apply the rules even-handedly without any influence from the media."

-“I’d say he is more pro-defense than pro-prosecution in trial,” said Kenosha criminal defense attorney Chris Rose told The Washington Post.
+“I’d say he is more pro-defense than pro-prosecution in trial,” said Kenosha criminal defense attorney Chris Rose, who spoke with The Washington Post.
 “The rulings he has made so far are consistent with what he has done in the past.

-However, critics of Schroeder are voicing their outrage at Schroeder on social media.
+During the Rittenhouse trial, critics of Schroeder took to social media to express their frustrations over his rulings.
 They say that his bias is evident in the Rittenhouse murder trial.